-The result of these upright seats is that you can feel pretty grotty after no sleep on a Premium Economy flight when you get to your destination You would feel much better if you had flown in Business Class.
+The result of these upright seats is that you can feel pretty grotty after no sleep on a Premium Economy flight when you get to your destination.
+You would feel much better if you flew in Business Class.
 This matters if you are potentially ruining the first day of your trip because you’ve not spent the extra on upgrading your flight.

 There is a dedicated British Airways Business Class check-in.
 Premium Economy passengers have to check-in with Economy passengers.
 Business Class wins.

-The good news is that if you fly in Business Class, you don’t have to faff around with Priority Passes or Lounge Passes or credit cards.
+The good news is that if you fly in Business Class, you don’t have to faff around with Priority Passes or Lounge Passes, or credit cards.
 You just access the lounge with your Business Class ticket.
-The BA lounges also offer a larger variety of food and drinks than the Priority Pass and paid lounges, which are your only option if you are flying Premium Economy and are not a high tier member.
-BA lounges and are usually better, so they offer a major advantage if you are flying in Business Class over Premium Economy.
+The BA lounges also offered a larger variety of food and drinks than the Priority Pass and paid lounges, which are your only option if you are flying Premium Economy and are not a high-tier member.
+BA lounges are usually better, so they offer a major advantage if you are flying in Business Class over Premium Economy.

 When flying in Business Class or Club World, you get access to the British Airways airline lounges.
 When flying out of London, there are two Galleries Club Business Class Lounges in Heathrow Terminal 5 or the Galleries Club Lounge in Terminal 3.
 From Gatwick’s South Terminal, there is an equally excellent Galleries Club Lounge that you will have access to with your Business Class ticket.
 This lounge is one of the best airport lounges at Gatwick.